Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the NBA.
+- On defense, the 76ers have allowed 110.9 points per game, which is third-best in the league.

+- On the boards, the 76ers are ranked second in the NBA, conceding 41.2 rebounds per contest.

+- Looking at assists, the 76ers are ranked sixth in the NBA, conceding 24.2 per contest.

 Derrick White vs. the 76ers